davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-04-18-git-branch-merge.md

 ## Create a working branch

-To update files, create a working branch.
+Create a working branch in your local clone and push it to GitHub.
+You'll use this branch to update files and commit changes.

-1. Create a new branch.
+1. Create a working branch from the `main` branch.

     ```plaintext
     git checkout -b my-new-branch
     ```

+    The `git checkout` command combines two tasks:

+    - `git branch <working branch>`
+    - `git checkout <branch name>`.

-    The output shows that `git checkout` command created a new branch named `my-new-branch` and then switched to that branch.
+    The output shows that `git checkout -b` created a new branch named `my-new-branch` and then switched to that branch.

     ```plaintext
     Switched to a new branch 'my-new-branch'